Last updated: May 2026

 You often have the data.
 You know the next step.
 The bottleneck is turning information into action.

-Internal friction manifests as sequential cross-functional handoffs, centralized approvals, manual workflows, unclear ownership, and fragmented dashboards.
+Internal friction shows up as sequential cross-functional handoffs, centralized approvals, manual workflows, unclear ownership, and fragmented dashboards.

-This explains why agile operating models outperform traditional ones.
+This explains why agile operating models outperform legacy ones.
 Companies that adopt agile practices reduce time to market by at least 40% and often see 30-50% improvements in operational performance.

 The difference isn't technology.
 It's how fast decisions move from recognition to execution.